 UK house prices post record January jump after election

-"There now seems to be a release of this pent-up demand," said Rightmove Director Miles Shipside.
-"While there may well be more twists and turns to come in the Brexit saga, there is now an opportunity for sellers to get their property on the market for a spring move unaffected by Brexit deadlines."

-Homebuilders including Persimmon Plc, Barratt Developments Plc and Berkeley Group Holdings Plc were among the top gainers in the FTSE 100 index on Monday.
+Homebuilders including Persimmon Plc, Barratt Developments Plc and Berkeley Group Holdings Plc were among the top gainers on the FTSE 100 index on Monday.

-Following the election there was a 15 per cent increase in buyer inquiries compared to a year earlier, Rightmove said.